 Distributor allowances are stated percentages of up to 50% of suggested retail sales prices.
 Distributor allowances as a percentage of retail sales may vary by country depending upon regulatory restrictions that limit or otherwise restrict distributor allowances.
 We also offer reduced distributor allowances with respect to certain products worldwide.
 Each distributor's level of discount is determined by qualification based on volume of purchases.
-In cases where a distributor has qualified for less than the maximum discount, the remaining discount is received by their sponsoring distributors.
+In cases where a distributor has qualified for less than the maximum discount, the remaining discount, which we also refer to as a wholesale commission, is received by their sponsoring distributors.
 Therefore, product sales are recognized net of product returns and distributor allowances.
 See Critical Accounting Policies below for further discussion of product returns and distributor allowances.